Minor in Philosophy

 Each student's minor program must include:

-- Two elective philosophy courses at any level (e.g., another core course such as 180 (Being Human), or a different core metaphysics, epistemology, or ethics course, or a 300-level course)
+• Two elective philosophy courses at any level (e.g., another core course from either Tier 1 or Tier 2, or a 300-level course)

 You can design a program to fit your own needs.
 If you plan a law career, for example, you would likely want to emphasize areas like reasoning, evidence and political theory.
 Academic counselors can help you design a program.
 What follows are some suggested sequences for students preparing for careers in law, business, medicine, or religion.
 Of course, the general requirements stated above must be incorporated in these suggested sequences.